 Multi-storey buildings are structures that offer long-lasting and modern living spaces that aim to maximize the efficiency of users thanks to their architectural features and equipment.
-These buildings play an important role in providing the shelter needed by the ever-increasing urban population quickly and at optimal costs.
-However, it is also known that these buildings have a number of negative environmental, economic, sociological and health effects.
-Multi-storey tower buildings are commonly built to be used as business centers.
+These buildings play a key role in providing the shelter needed by the ever-increasing urban population quickly and at optimal costs.
+However, it is also known that these buildings have several negative environmental, economic, sociological, and health effects.
+Multi-storey tower buildings are commonly built to be used as business centres.
 Their temperature is preserved only by central ventilation systems and usually lack natural ventilation.
-Use of inappropriate interior and exterior coating or isolation materials may become an issue in some applications.
+The use of inappropriate interior and exterior coating or isolation materials may become an issue in some applications.
 These buildings therefore are usually not well designed in terms of thermal comfort and harm the health and productivity of the employees within.

-The most reported health problem among workers in airconditioned buildings with central ventilation systems is the Sick Building Syndrome (SBS).
+The most reported health problem among workers in airconditioned buildings with central ventilation systems is the sick building syndrome (SBS).
 Sick leaves due to the illness cause a significant loss of working days annually.
-Some studies have shown that high cold air ventilation, poorly maintained ventilation systems, inadequate thermal design, internal barriers that prevent air flow, lighting styles, high relative humidity and high bacterial counts detected in air quality measurements increase the incidence of SBS.
-One study reports that the SBS problems were solved in an examined building over time with certain applications in the offices and installation of new air handling units [1].
+Some studies show that

+Manuscript submitted 2024-03-27, revised 2024-10-02, initially accepted for publication 2024-10-08, published in January 2025. high cold air ventilation, poorly maintained ventilation systems, inadequate thermal design, internal barriers that prevent airflow, lighting styles, high relative humidity, and high bacterial counts detected in air quality measurements increase the incidence of SBS.
+One study reports that the SBS problems were solved in an examined building over time with certain applications in the offices and the installation of new air handling units [1].
 Another study determined that meteorological conditions (outdoor temperature, wind speed, relative humidity) may be as effective in SBS syndromes as indoor and outdoor air pollutants [2].
-Significantly higher SBS rates have been reported in air-conditioned buildings than in naturally ventilated buildings [3].
+Significantly higher SBS rates were reported in air-conditioned buildings than in naturally ventilated buildings [3].

-It is possible that a building has no ventilation system, or the existing system is working inefficiently, causing relatively higher temperatures within.
-Exposure to extreme heat can cause heat stroke, dehydration, heat exhaustion, heat syncope, heat cramps, heat rash, and even death [4]-[5].
+A building may either have no ventilation system, or the existing system is inefficient, resulting in relatively higher temperatures indoors.
+Exposure to extreme heat can cause heat stroke, dehydration, heat exhaustion, heat syncope, heat cramps, heat rash, and even death [4,5].
 Heat can also increase workers' risk of injury, as it can cause sweaty palms, fogging of safety glasses, dizziness, and can create additional hazards by reducing brain functions responsible for judgment.
-Hot and humid environments negatively affect workers' emotions and psychology, increase their anxiety levels, and may make them vulnerable to work accidents [6]-[10].
-There is also evidence that working in high temperature conditions reduces the worker's performance and productivity [11]-[15].
+Hot and humid environments negatively affect workers' emotional and psychological states, increase their anxiety levels, and may make them prone to work accidents [6-10].
+There is also evidence that working in high-temperature conditions reduces the worker's performance and productivity [11-15].